-Luchi Aloo is a popular breakfast combo from Bengali Cuisine.
-Luchi is Poori(fired flatbread) made with All-purpose flour and Aloo is spicy Potato gravy that is served with Luchi.
+Let's make Luchi Aloo , a popular breakfast combo from Bengali Cuisine.
+Luchi is Poori(fried flatbread) made with All-purpose flour and Aloo is spicy Potato gravy that is served with Luchi.

-Luchi Aloo is also served along with a Bengali sweet dish.
+Luchi Aloo is served along with a Bengali sweet dish.
 Make it for your weekend brunch or any special occasions.

 West Bengal is famous its rich heritage and culture.
-It's literature, architecture, music, fine arts and of course Food.
-Almost every Indian is a fan of Bengali Sweets and these need no introduction.
-When in West Bengal especially Kolkata(Calcutta), one gets mesmerized by the variety of food the cuisine has to offer.
+Almost every Indian is a fan of Bengali Sweets and these need no introduction. one gets mesmerized by the variety of food the cuisine has to offer.
 Vegetarian or non-vegetarian no one can say No to the chatpata Bengali Khaana(food).

 What is Luchi Aloo

 Luchi Dough is made with All-purpose flour.
 To make it crispy, oil is added to the flour and flour is kneaded with water to soft dough.
-The rolled dough is then fried in hot oil.
+The dough is rolled and then fried in hot oil.
 Crispy Puffed up luchis are served with spicy Aloo Dum.

 Popular version of Aloo or Potato gravy that is served with Luchis is Aloo Dum.
 A spicy potato preparation with spices and tomatoes.
 It is different from the Kashmiri Dum Aloo or Mughlai Dum Aloo or even Pesto Dum Aloo.
 If you search on net many different versions are there for Aloo Dum.